nick-kanakis/effective-java-in-a-nutshell/README.md

 deficiencies, invariant failures, or other conditions that make it impossible to continue execution.
 Use only subclasses of RuntimeException for unchecked throwables and do not use Error.

-Do not forget that exceptions are classes and you shoul provide methods that help the caller to recover (for checked exceptions)
+Do not forget that exceptions are classes and you should provide methods that help the caller to recover (for checked exceptions)

 ### Item 71: Avoid unnecessary use of checked exceptions